-245 3.1 Climatology of the SHL
+3.1 Climatology of the SHL

-The climatology state of the SHL has been assessed from 1993 to 2016 during the JJAS period for ERA5, MERRA, SEAS5 and MF7 (see [FigS2] in supplementary material).
-The seasonal forecast models tend to develop SHL's climatologies with very similar characteristics as the reanalyses.
-Strong SHL intensities are located over the CSHL location [FigS2] for all the products (reanalyses and forecast models); this is in agreement with Lavaysse et al. (2009).
-Another point discussed in this section, is the uncertainty between the reanalyses (ERA5 and MERRA) (see [Fig2]).
-ERA5 and MERRA exhibit similar behaviours regarding the climatological bias of the SHL with respect to the seasonal forecast models [Fig2-(c-f)]: a cold bias with SEAS5 and a warm bias with MF7.
-The seasonal evolution of the climatological state of the SHL in ERA5 and MERRA (see [Fig6]), is almost similar over the CSHL location except for the Sahara where a little shift of MERRA to high temperatures is observed but the patterns in the evolution remain very close to ERA5.
-The distribution of yearly T850 over the JJAs period (see [Fig7-a),b),g),h)]) in ERA5 and MERRA is quite similar, suggesting a good correlation between the two reanalyses.
-The uncertainties between the reanalyses (see [FigS3] in supplementary material) are very smaller than the biases in the seasonal forecast models with respect to ERA5.
-We also found large correlation between ERA5 and MERRA (see [FigS1] in supplementary material) around 0.97/0.92 respectively over CSHL/Sahara location during the JJAS period.
+The climatology state of the SHL has been assessed from 1993 to 2016 during the JJAS period for ERA5, MERRA, SEAS5 and MF7 (see Fig. S2 in the Supplement).
+The seasonal forecast models tend to develop SHL's climatologies with very similar characteristics to those of the reanalyses.
+Strong SHL intensities are located over the CSHL location (Fig. S2) for all the products (reanalyses and forecast models); this is in agreement with Lavaysse et al. (2009).
+Another point discussed in this section is the uncertainty between the reanalyses (ERA5 and MERRA) (see Fig. 2).
+ERA5 and MERRA exhibit similar behaviors regarding the climatological bias of the SHL with respect to the seasonal forecast models (Fig. 2c-f): a cold bias with SEAS5 and a warm bias with MF7.
+The seasonal evolution of the climatological state of the SHL in ERA5 and MERRA (see Fig. 6) is almost similar over the CSHL location except for the Sahara, where a little shift of MERRA to high temperatures is observed but the patterns in the evolution remain very close to ERA5.
+The distribution of yearly T850 over the JJAS period (see Fig. 7a, b, g, h) in ERA5 and MERRA is quite similar, suggesting a good correlation between the two reanalyses.
+The uncertainties between the reanalyses (see Fig. S3 in the Supplement) are much smaller than the biases in the seasonal forecast models with respect to ERA5.
+We also found large correlation between ERA5 and MERRA (see Fig. S1 in the Supplement) of around 0.97/0.92 over the CSHL/Sahara location during the JJAS period.
 By considering all these results highlighting high similarities between ERA5 and MERRA, we decided to choose ERA5 as our reference dataset for the rest of the study.

-260 3.2 Variability modes
+3.2 Variability modes

-Through a wavelet transformation, we compared the variability modes in the forecast products (SEAS5, MF7) with respect to ERA5 over central SHL location and Sahara (boxes indicated in Fig2) (see [FigS4] in supplemental material).
-Especially for the year 2016, three main frequency bands of activity of the SHL have been identified in ERA5.
-Firstly, the SHL activity within the 4-8-day window with high intensity; secondly an intensification of events with strong intensity (spectral power > 16) is observed for periods of about 8-16 days.
-Finally, events at very high frequencies are observed and the intensity associated is very higher (spectral power > 64) than the previous ones.
+Through a wavelet transformation, we compared the variability modes in the forecast products (SEAS5, MF7) with respect to ERA5 over the central SHL location and Sahara (boxes indicated in Fig. 2) (see Fig. S4 in the Supplement).
+Especially for the year 2016, three main frequency bands of activity of the SHL have been identified in ERA5: firstly, the SHL activity within the 4-8 d window with high intensity; secondly an intensification of events with strong intensity (spectral power > 16) is observed for periods of about 8-16 d.
+Finally, events at very high frequencies are observed, and the intensity associated is much higher (spectral power > 64) than in the previous ones.
 This shows the SHL activity becomes stronger at high frequencies.
-The models tend to reproduce quite differently the pulsations observed in the reanalysis signals; there is an issue regarding the temporality, frequency and intensity of the pulsations in the forecast models.
+The models tend to reproduce the pulsations observed in the reanalysis signals quite differently; there is an issue regarding the temporality, frequency and intensity of the pulsations in the forecast models.